 Matthew Gettins MBACP (Reg)

-I can acknowledge I was resistant to counselling before my own experience, as this was something I would have never considered until it was suggested to me.
-I can remember feeling anxious about starting counselling purely because I didn’t know what to expect.
-I knew I wanted to give this a go and equally go into this experience with an open mind.
-I soon found myself looking forward to these sessions each week because I had the space to explore my thoughts and feelings and make sense of them in my own mind.
-Having experienced counselling for myself, I found this to be extremely liberating.
+Counselling was not something I would have ever considered until it was suggested to me.
+I can remember feeling anxious about our first meeting, purely because I didn’t know what to expect.
+I knew I wanted to give counselling a go and equally to go into the experience with an open mind.
+I am so pleased I went, Counselling gave me the space to explore my thoughts and feelings and make sense of them in my own mind.
+I learnt to speak from the heart, instead of the hurt, and started to feel free, to trust the choices I made and ultimately, become comfortable with who I was.

 Training, qualifications & experience